lamdu/hypertypes/README.md

-Note that various helper classes such as `Rank2.Functor` and `Rank2.Traversable` (from the [`rank2classes`](https://hackage.haskell.org/package/rank2classes) package) allow us to conviniently convert between `Person Identity` and `Person Maybe`.
+Note that various helper classes such as `Rank2.Functor` and `Rank2.Traversable` (from the [`rank2classes`](https://hackage.haskell.org/package/rank2classes) package) allow us to conveniently convert between `Person Identity` and `Person Maybe`.

 #### HKD for nested structures